tum-ewk/OpenTUMFlex/README.md

 ## License

-OpenTUMFlex can be used to optimize and calculate a households flexibility potential and price it.
+OpenTUMFlex can be used to optimize and calculate a household flexibility potential and price it.
 Copyright (C) 2020 TUM-EWK

 This program is free software: you can redistribute it and/or modify